Table of Contents

 The dry areas can be filled with curly roots and lit with a tinderbox or a straight root that has been hardened on a fire.

 This method of training is both members and non-members.
-You may get spin tickets, and strange rocks.
+You may get Treasure Hunter keys, and strange rocks.
+There are worlds specifically for Bonfires (curently world 15 and 16) that help get more folks involved for better experience.
 Players may add logs onto a fire that is already lit, everyone contributing will recieve bonus Firemaking experience for each log that is added, this bonus increases per person contributing, up to a maximum of 4% for 5 or more players.
 Bonfires will last different lengths base on the type of logs use to create the fire, and will die away after a certain amount of time.
 While training Firemaking you will have the possibility of finding a strange Fire Spirit, who will reward you with items.

 |Number of players||Percentage boost|

 This table shows the items a Fire Spirit can reward you.
 The items with a * after it are members only.

 When you are training with a bonfire, after a few logs you will get a lifepoint boost, the amount boosted and the time length it is boosted for depending on your firemaking level and logs used.

 This training method can only be done once a week, resetting every Wednesday at 00:00 game-time.

 Upon completing The Firemaker's Curse quest access to Char's training cave is unlocked.
 However it requires level 91 Firemaking to be allowed to use the training and boosts do not work.
 The cave is located west of the Tree Gnome Stronghold along the sides of Eagles' Peak.
 The easiest way reach the cave is by using The Book of Char's teleport option.